mjr5749/rstudio-init/README.md

 rstudio-init
 ============

 Quickly install R, rstudio-server, Mercurial and Git tools on a fresh AWS Ubuntu server.
+This has been tested with the Ubuntu Server 13.04 AMI.

 Usage
 -----